Home » Bee Farm Blog » Beekeeping » Managing Beehives » Fix Laying Workers in a Beehive

 Why Laying Workers Develop

 Within 3 weeks of no open brood, some workers will start to lay eggs.
-These bees do have ovaries capable of producing eggs.
-However, because workers are unable to mate, the eggs are unfertilized and will develop into drones (males).
+They do have ovaries capable of producing eggs.

 There are several characteristics of a laying worker colony that are easy to identify.
+No one alone is a sign of trouble but each should be investigated.

 • no worker brood